uhermjakob/utoken/README.md

   * Filenames: ```Оперплан_каз2015.doc```
   * Numbers: ```-12,345,678.90``` &nbsp; ```१,२३,४५,६७८.९०```
   * Hashtags, handles: ```#global_warming``` &nbsp; ```#2``` &nbsp; ```@GermanBeer```
-* Abbreviations can be hard in many languages, as a period might indicate an abbreviation or the end of a sentence.
+* __Abbreviations__ can be hard to determine in many languages, as a period might indicate an abbreviation or the end of a sentence.
   * Abbreviations: ```Mr.``` &nbsp; ```e.g.``` &nbsp; ```w/o```
-* Apostrophes are normal letters in some languages, e.g. Somali ```su'aal``` (_question_).
+* __Apostrophes__ are normal letters in some languages, e.g. Somali ```su'aal``` (_question_).
 Apostrophes can appear in foreign names (e.g. ```Xi'an``` and ```'s-Gravenhage```).
 In some languages, an apostrophe is used for contractions, such as ```John's``` and ```we'll``` in English.
-Additionally, an apostrophe can be used as a quote around a phrase.
+Additionally, an apostrophe can be used as a quote around a word or phrase such as `'Good job!'`.
 All these cases have to be treated differently.
+* __Hyphens__ can join independent words such as in `peace-loving` (which should be split).
+But they also occur inside lexical phrases such as `T-shirt` that should __not__ be split.
 * Many applications need to map a tokenized sentence back to 'normal' untokenized text.
-To support such a _detokenizer_, the tokenizer's output must facilitate that.
+To support such a __detokenizer__, the tokenizer's output must facilitate future detokenization.
 For example, by default, the tokenizer adds attachment tags such as '@' to punctuation to indicate to which side(s) they should attach after detokenization.
 For more on this topic, please see topic _Mark-up of certain punctuation_ above.
-* Other challenges: symbols, variation selectors, non-standard whitespaces, special characters such as zero width non-joiner.
+* Other challenges: symbols, variation selectors, non-standard whitespaces, special characters such as `zero width non-joiner`.
-* In general, it is hard to make a tokenizer work universally, for a wide range of languages, scripts and conventions.
+* In general, it is hard to make a tokenizer work __universally__, for a wide range of languages, scripts and conventions.
 * _utoken_ uses a combination of general patterns and lists of specific tokens to solve many of the challenges above.
 (See more under topic _Tokenization data files_.)
 </details>